Codigo-io/docs/docs/getting-started/index.md

 - **UX Test Interface**
   Test your smart contracts visually—Código provides a built-in interface to simulate and run your instructions with real inputs, accounts, and expected outputs.
 No frontend needed.

-- **CIDL (Código Interface Description Language)**
-  Describe your smart contract interface using a formal, blockchain-agnostic language that powers code generation, validation, and documentation.
 ---

 ## 🧱 Build Anything